 Some riders look forward to the break-through physical challenge, while others may decide on a particular day that they need a little more time enjoying the view from the support vehicle.
 There is absolutely no pressure for each rider to complete every kilometre.

 The best way to train for a multiple day bike-ride is to get on you bike and ride 3 -5 days a week over the spring.
 Start out with shorter distances and work your way up to back-to-back 100 kilometre rides.
 Do not get discouraged if it is challenging at first.
 Just keep riding and it will get easier!

 Please check out the GIVETOLIVE website for a suggested training plan.

 Try as we might, GIVETOLIVE cannot control the weather.
-We will be cycling in the mountains, so you can expect cool temperatures at higher altitude, and warm temperatures in the valleys.
+We will be cycling along the water in Coastal Quebec in June, so you can expect cool temperatures at higher altitude, and warm temperatures in the valleys.

-Riders have to be prepared for rain, wind, and possibly snow.
+Riders must be prepared for rain and wind.
 Safety is always GIVETOLIVE’s first concern.
 If conditions are not safe to ride in, we will not ride.
 But a little rain has never hurt anyone, so be prepared to get a little wet.